owensgl/index_investigator/README.md

 1. site: The position in the genome.
 2. sample: The sample with the unbalanced heterozygote.
 3. technology: The machine used to sequenced the sample.
-4. lane1: The lane used to sequence the sample.
+4. lanes: The lanes used to sequence the sample, separated by ";".
-5. lane2: The other lane used to sequence the sample.
-6. depth: The read depth of the unbalanced heterozygote.
+5. depth: The read depth of the unbalanced heterozygote.
-7. percent: The predicted percent of allele sharing within the lane (p_hat).
+6. percent: The predicted percent of allele sharing within the lane (p_hat).
-8. type: Whether it's testing samples within the lane or control samples outside the lane.
+7. type: Whether it's testing samples within the lane or control samples outside the lane.
-9. value: Whether there is allele sharing (1) or not (0).
+8. value: Whether there is allele sharing (1) or not (0).

 Each site is represented by two rows, one testing within the lane and another testing a control set of samples outside the lane.